Last reviewed 12 December 2024

 Validity: Personal data collected is stored for 3 years and one day after leaving the Schengen Area for majority of third country nationals.
 When re-entering the Schengen Area and data on file is still stored and valid, new biometric data is not required to be collected.

-ETIAS is a pre-clearance permit to be required by nationals of third countries (non-EU/non-EFTA) visiting the Schengen Area or Cyprus, who do not require a Schengen visa (Annex II).
+ETIAS is a travel authorisation permit to be required by nationals of third countries (non-EU/non-EFTA) to visit the Schengen Area or Cyprus, who do not require a Schengen visa (Annex II).
 For example, British (UK), Japan, USA.

-Start date: Spring 2025 (specific date to be announced).
-ETIAS is planned to start approx. 6 months after EES.
+Start date (target): To be announced as dependent on EES implemented first and planned to start approx. 6 months after EES

 Countries (EU) not implementing: Ireland

-Applicable to: Third country (non-EU/non-EFTA) nationals of countries with Schengen visa-waiver status (Annex II).
+Applicable to: Third country (non-EU/non-EFTA) nationals of countries with Schengen visa-waiver/exempt status (Annex II).
 However, an ETIAS will not be required when transiting the countries implementing and remain in international transit area.

 Exemptions: Third country nationals resident within the Schengen Area or Cyprus.
 Third country nationals resident in Ireland are not exempt (except British nationals resident in Ireland before 1 January 2021).
 Information on exemptions.

-Cost: €7 per person aged 18-70 years old at time of application except family members of EU/EFTA citizens where applicable (under 18 and over 70 still need to apply even though free)
+Cost: €7 per person aged 18-70 years old at time of application (under 18 and over 70 still need to apply even though free).
+Family member of an EU/EFTA national (of all ages) are exempt from payment travelling to a country that is not of their family member’s nationality.

 Validity: 3 years or until expiration of travel document i.e. passport, whichever is sooner.
 Multiple entries will be permitted during period of validity.
 A standard ETIAS travel authorisation allows travel to all countries that have implemented ETIAS and is linked to the travel document i.e. passport.